Circuit AnalysisDC CircuitsHow ToQuestions - Answers

 2. Calculate / measure the open circuit voltage.
 This is the Thevenin Voltage (VTH).

-3. Open current sources and short voltage sources.
+3. Open all current sources and short all voltage sources.

-5. Now, redraw the circuit with measured open circuit Voltage (VTH) in Step (2) as voltage source and measured open circuit resistance (RTH) in step (4) as a series resistance and connect the load resistor which we had removed in Step (1).
-This is the equivalent Thevenin circuit of that linear electric network or complex circuit which had to be simplified and analyzed by Thevenin’s Theorem.
-You have done it.
+5. Redraw the circuit using measured open circuit voltage (VTH) in Step (2) as the voltage source and the measured open circuit resistance (RTH) from step (4) as the series resistance.
+Connect the load resistor removed in Step 1.
+This forms the equivalent Thevenin circuit of original linear network or complex circuit.

-6. Now find the Total current flowing through the load resistor by using the Ohm’s Law: IT = VTH / (RTH + RL).
+6. Find the Total current flowing through the load resistor by using the Ohm’s Law: IT = VTH / (RTH + RL).

 Related Post: SUPERMESH Circuit Analysis | Step by Step with Solved Example